UK DONOR EGG PROGRAMME FAQ

 Blood type plays no medical role when undergoing donor egg treatment.
 It is not necessary to match with a donor based on your blood type, or the blood type of your partner.
 The only time blood type plays a factor is when a patient does not plan to disclose an egg donor was used, and opts to match blood types.

-What is the difference between a repeat donor and a first time donor?
+What is the difference between the MET and MEEP cycles?